SoftInstigate/restheart/README.md

 $ java -jar restheart.jar etc/restheart.yml -e etc/default.properties
 ```

+---

+To connect RESTHeart to a remote MongoDB instance you have to edit the `mongo-uri` property, setting you own [Connection String](https://docs.mongodb.com/manual/reference/connection-string/).
+For example, a MongoDB Atlas cluster connection string could be something like `mongodb+srv://<username>:<password>@cluster0.mongodb.net/test?w=majority`.
+Remember that RESTHeart internally uses the MongoDB Java driver, so you must follow that connection string format.

+---

-Beware that you must restart the core `restheart.jar` process to reload a new configuration (how to stop and start the process depends on how it was distributed: either in a docker container or a native Java process).
+You have to restart the core `restheart.jar` process to reload a new configuration.
+How to stop and start the process depends on how it was started: either within a docker container or as a native Java process.
+In case of native Java, usually you have to kill the background `java` process but it depends on your operating system.

 You can edit the YAML configuration file or create distinct properties file.
 Usually one set of properties for each deployment environment is a common practice.